skrbi100/georgeskrbic.github.io/README.md

-# front cover jekyll theme

-## Why choose this jekyll theme for your front page?
-* You don't have to modify any HTML, everything can be modified in config.yml.
-* Very lightweight.
-No Javascript, No Bootstrap etc..
-* MIT licensed.

-## See it in action
-<a href="https://dashingcode.github.io/front-cover/">Live demo page</a>
+# Modified Front Cover Jekyll Theme

 ## Credits

-The background image that was used as an example comes from Tom Hall.
+The background image that was used as an example comes from @evstyle.
-You can find it on <a href="https://flic.kr/p/pqEPBb">Flickr</a>.
+You can find it on <a href="https://unsplash.com/photos/U-8pVp66LOQ">Unsplash</a>.
-It's licensed under Creative-Commons.

 This theme makes use of the amazing <a href="http://fontawesome.io/">Font Awesome</a> icons.